make-software/how-to-casperlabs/src/user-guides/SignerGuide.md

     ![Casper Signer Create Account](../../assets/SignerGuide/01-Casper-Signer-Create-Account.png)

 4. Select an Algorithm using the dropdown.
+(Select `ED25519` if you are not sure.
+See the FAQ for details.)
 Then click `Create` to create the account.

 ## Returning User (Has Accounts)